ycarowwww/javascript-simple-projects/BMICalculator/README.md

 # BMI Calculator

 A Simple BMI Calculator made in HTML, CSS and JavaScript.
-The design is pretty simple for now.